-By default, the Q database is only persisted within the container.
-The database will persist between docker container stop/docker container start commands, but when the container is removed from Docker (i.e. using docker container rm) the Q data will be destroyed.
-See the Persistent database section below for connecting to a persistent database outside of the container.
+The GovReady-Q default SQLite database created within a Docker container exists only for the duration of the container's lifetime.
+The database will persist between docker container stop/docker container start commands, but when the container is removed from Docker (i.e. using docker container rm) the database will be destroyed.
+See the Persistent database section below for connecting to a database outside of the container for production data.